Sitemeter

 In the Barlovento Region of Venezuela

-Rosa, my Lima, Peru couchsurfing host
+Rosa, my Lima, Peru Couchsurfing host

-I found the Couchsurfing.com website to be so vast and overwhelming that, at first, I was not sure how to go about finding places to stay in the countries I was going to visit.
-Slowly, I began to explore and learn to navigate my way around the site, but not in time to meet the needs of my 2010 vacation.
-I decided when I get back, that I was going to commit to learning and getting more involved with Couchsurfing.com.
-My first task was to make Couchsurfing friends and get references.
-Good references play a vital role in your ability to find people who are willing to host you, a total stranger, in their homes during your vacations, especially if those references are people you hosted in your home, or people who hosted you in their home.
+At first, I found the couchsurfing.com website to be so vast and overwhelming that I was not sure how to go about finding places to stay in the countries I was going to visit.
+Slowly, I began to explore and learn to navigate my way around, but not in time to meet the needs of my 2010 vacation to Perú, Colombia, and Ecuador.
+I decided when I get back, that I was going to commit to learning and getting more involved with couchsurfing.com in preparation for future trips.

-Felix, my Caracas, Venezuela couchsurfing host
+Felix, my Caracas, Venezuela Couchsurfing host

 Maria, my Caracas and Higuerote, Venezuela couchsurfing host

-As a couchsurfing rookie, I was deeply touched by what I experienced from Rosa, Felix, and María.
-I felt inspired to follow their examples in carrying out the mission of Couchsurfing International, which is not all about getting your personal needs met during your vacations.
-When a savvy couchsurfing host looks at your profile to screen you, a total stranger, as a potential couchsurfer in their home, they want to see that you too are doing your part to help fulfill Couchsurfing Internationsl's mission by building meaningful connections across cultures by either hosting or showing visitors around your town.
-If enough of us have these kinds of experiences, we begin to see a world where people feel a greater sense of connection with each other, in spite of differences.
+If enough of us have these kinds of experiences, we begin to see a world where people feel a greater sense of connection, in spite of differences.
 CouchSurfing International's goal is for the people of the world to respond to diversity with curiosity, appreciation, and respect while creating a global community one couch at a time.

 See my Couchsurfing profile by clicking here Bill Smith Jr

-0 comments:
+No comments:

 Post a Comment